Financial Questions Answered by Clark Craig Law Office

 If you are planning to change, make sure that you know all of the costs.
 Sometimes the legal and administrative costs of changing can exceed the savings from the change.
 You must also ensure that the interest rates and prepayment privileges are competitive before you make a decision.

 For most mortgage decisions you should consult an experienced mortgage broker to analyze your options.

 My old clunker is on its last legs and I will shortly need a new car.
 Is it better to buy or lease the new one?

 There is no easy answer to this one as it depends very much on the individual.
 Buying is generally the superior option for those who can afford the higher monthly payments and who generally drive their cars for many years rather than trading regularly.
-For these individuals, the advantage is a number of years of payment free driving after the car is paid for.
+For these individuals, an advantage is a number of years of payment-free driving after the car is paid for.

 Leasing is often more appropriate for those who wish to trade their cars for a new one regularly and who prefer the lower monthly payments of a lease to the costs of ownership.
 The disadvantage, of course, is that the payments never end.

 I will shortly be ending my employment and I have the choice of receiving a lump sum or monthly payments from my pension plan.
 Which is the better option?